alexpiezo/WebRTC/README.md

 # WebRTC Universial Binary

-This is WebRTC framework in xcframework format for iOS and macOS.
+This is WebRTC framework in XCFramework format for iOS and macOS.

 Google provides the official builds for iOS, if all you need is iOS build, get it from Google: